Vivid-Vortex/Misc/CommandsAndShortcuts/vscode/vscode-zip-version-lightweight/vscode-zip-lightweight-notes.md

 - Go to [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download) || [private-link](https://drive.google.com/file/d/1IdAVApHUuua3Smj4AyF4wSYxtGExQmnt/view?usp=sharing)
 - Select the **ZIP archive** for Windows
 - Extract it to a folder such as `C:\IDE\VSCode-light-zipVer`
-- Create a seperate icon for this using, right click on code.exe inside home folder -> send to -> desktop shortcut
+- Create a separate icon for this using: right click on `code.exe` inside home folder → send to → desktop shortcut

 ## 🗃️ 2.
 Enable Portable Mode

 - Inside the extracted folder, create a subfolder named `data`
-  Folder structure should look like:
+- Folder structure should look like:

   ```
   D:\Apps\VSCode-light-zipVer\
   ├── Code.exe